kpn-dsh/dsh-cli/docs/proxy.md

 ## Create a proxy certificate bundle

-The first step is to create a so-called proxy certificate bundle, which contains all the settings and the certificates and public/private key pairs.
-In a real situation the certificates should be signed as an Organization Validated (OV) certificate or an Extended Validation (EV) certificate, but the current version of the `dsh` tool does not support this yet.
+The first step is to create a so-called proxy certificate bundle, which contains all the settings, certificates and public/private key pairs.
+In a real situation the certificates should be signed as an Organization Validated (OV) certificate or an Extended Validation (EV) certificate.
+See [Certificate signing](certificate-signing.md) how to create signed `proxy` certificates.

+Here we will use a self-signed ca certificate.
+See [Certificate signing](certificate-signing.md) how to use signed certificates.

-For the example we will use a self-signed ca certificate and the following settings:
+For the example we will use the following settings:

 * proxy name: `my-proxy`
 * ACL groups: not enabled